Reserve Bank should cut interest rates, focus less on food inflation: Piyush Goyal

 Food inflation had been “raging for quite some time now” and had crossed double digits, he said.

 “It is a very large component of the budgets of India’s families, and absolutely needs to be considered when setting monetary policy rates,” Ramesh said.
-“The non-biological PM’s [Narendra Modi] Government knows only one trick: if the data doesn’t suit them, they will change the data altogether
+“The non-biological PM’s [Narendra Modi] Government knows only one trick: if the data doesn’t suit them, they will change the data altogether.”